cavaliercoder/cavaliercoder.github.io/_posts/2017-06-10-my-bookmarks.md

 ---
 layout: post
-title:  "Great articles"
+title:  "My bookmarks"
 ---

-Links to great articles that have tranformed my thinking.
+Here are some links to great resources that have tranformed my thinking.
+I also have a list of [recommended books]({{ site.baseurl }}{% post_url 2015-12-27-recommended-reading %})
+if you have a little more time on your hands.

 ## Agile